The Silent Suffering of Lonely Gay Men

 The brain perceives this isolation as a threat, and in more primitive times, it was a form of punishment.
 This ostracisation and rejection from the tribe often resulted in death.

-You can feel isolation both when you’re separated from others and when you’re in a crowd.
+You can feel isolated both when you’re separated from others and when you’re in a crowd.
 Thus, loneliness has a broader reach than you may realise.
 It can also exacerbate many health conditions, including anxiety, depression, dementia, high blood pressure, and heart disease, as well as weaken your immune system.

 As a gay man, it’s possible you’ve struggled with feeling excluded from groups, which can develop into a deeper feeling of not belonging.